 Meatballs

-- In a large bowl, combine the ground chicken, parmesan cheese, panko, salt, pepper, garlic, and lemon zest.1 lb ground chicken, ¼ cup grated parmesan cheese, ⅔ cup gluten-free panko, ½ teaspoon Kosher salt, ¼ teaspoon ground black pepper, 1 tablespoon lemon zest
+- In a large bowl, combine the ground chicken, parmesan cheese, panko, salt, pepper, and lemon zest.1 pound ground chicken, ¼ cup grated parmesan cheese, ⅔ cup gluten-free panko, ½ teaspoon Kosher salt, ¼ teaspoon ground black pepper, 1 tablespoon lemon zest

 - Using 2 tablespoons of meat, or a 2-tablespoon cookie scoop, roll the meat into balls and place on a plate.

-- Heat a large saute pan over medium-high heat and add the oil.2 tbsps olive oil
+- Heat a large saute pan over medium-high heat and add the oil.2 tablespoons olive oil

 - Add the meatballs and brown them, turning every few minutes to ensure even cooking.
 Cook for about 6 minutes and then remove them to a clean plate.